WarwickRSE/Fortran4Researchers/README.md

 * IsingSpin - the Ising model for Magnetism (see instructions for details)
 * LinkedList - a toy version of a code using a linked-list data structure
     * Linked lists are handy when things are added and removed a lot
+    * They're also handy when you want to be able to loop over things separately OR combined
     * See ExamplePointer.f90 for an illustration of how pointers work in Fortran
+* LinkedList\_OO - the same as the Linked List, but using Class member functions for more modularity

 ## Helper Code